netinvent/csv2vcard/README.md

 `last_name, first_name, org, title, phone, email, website, street, city, p_code, country`

-**Important: you should name the columns exactly the same way because they are used as keys to generate the vCards**
+**Important: you should NAME the columns EXCATLY the same way because they are used as keys to generate the vCards But it is not required to reorder the columns.
+This script will find the columns based on the NAME**

 3. `cd yourcsvfoldername` go to the folder where you have your csv file